 This is spoken in the Seychelles, an archipelago nation in the Indian Ocean.

-This mixture of French, Malagasy, African languages, Indian languages, and English.
+This variant is a mixture of French, Malagasy, African languages, Indian languages, and English.
 It features a distinct phonological system, grammar, and vocabulary influenced by the diverse ethnic groups in Seychelles.

 This is also across the board in the Seychelles alongside French and English.